canne/klinometri101/README.md

 Please get the above example working first, then continue with this sketch which is best debugged and tested with PuTTY and used on a USB serial line

-petri38-github@yahoo.com
 GPL v3 - see LICENSE

 ## Introduction
-Program to use Genuino101 as inclination and ratio of turn sensor of a boat with NMEA 0183 output.
-Gyroscope and accelerator sensors are sampled at 25 Hz.
+Program to use an Arduino/Genuino101 in a boat instrumentation as an inclination and ratio of turn sensor with NMEA 0183 output.
-Please note that the board has but 6-degree of freedom sensor, therefore it cannot be used as a magnetic compass.
-Because most of navigation systems provide even several heading values, the yaw value is not sent out to since it is a relative value only.
-It can be observed in debug mode (see below).

 ## Ratio of Turn